Alapaha, Georgia: Boomtown years

 From the Macon Telegraph, March 24, 1886, in an article titled "At Alapaha.
 Her New Hotel.
 Her Clever Social People.
 Her Prosperous Merchants, Etc.,": "...a new hotel, two stories high, nicely fitted up and well kept.
 Dr. J.A.
 Fogle, one of the most clever men you would met in a week's hard riding, is the proprietor, but his time is mostly devoted to an extensive practice and to his well-stocked drug store.
 The hotel is presided over by Mrs. Fogle, a lady of refinement and most pleasant manner, ably assisted by her sister, Miss Fannie Leonard.
 The table is bountifully supplied with tempting fare, the sleeping apartments are models of cleanliness and comfort, and the attention to guests is prompt and courteous The commercial tourists are fond in their praise of it, and you know they are, generally speaking, a difficult set to please."
 This building is still intact, and is now a private home.

 In the spring of 1897, a catastrophic fire destroyed four uninsured buildings in the downtown section of Alapaha.
 The Macon Telegraph reported that a bucket brigade of both black and white citizens worked to save the buildings, which had begun to burn after midnight.
 Lost were a store belonging to H.B.
 Young, a sewing machine repair business belonging to Mr. Norton, who managed to save his tools and materials, a two-story building owned by J.H.
 Baker, an old livery stable run by J.S.
 Turner, and a storehouse managed by W.S.
 Walker that contained 39 oilbbl of wine, an iron safe, and books and papers.
 Two of the buildings were owned by a T. Cook.
 The paper reported that "the cause of the fire is not known, but the general opinion is that someone must have set it on fire."

-20th century and later
+20th century to present

 The 1907 roster of the Georgia Medical Association lists two physicians from Alapaha, W.A.
 Moore and G.A.
 Paulk.

 Alapaha was the site of a famous Atlantic Coast Line Railroad train wreck on March 26, 1911, when the Dixie Flyer derailed on a high trestle across the Alapaha River, killing ten and injuring many, including wealthy Northern socialites who were traveling to the coast.

 On December 30, 1914, a patent application for a "portable shower-bath" with a detailed diagram was submitted by inventor Robert Alex Rutland of Alapaha, and witnessed by E.F.
 Tiller and W.M.
 Gaskins, local entrepreneurs.
 The patent was granted by the U.S. Patent Office on July 20, 1915.